luyan461/Exploratory_Data_Analysis/README.md

-# Exploratory_Data_Analysis
+# Exploratory_Data_Analysis_for_US_College_Tuitions
-This is the class project of my statistics course *Data Management and Graphics for Statistical Analyses*, which satisfies the General Education (GE) requirement in my Data Analysis specialization.
-The main focus of this project is about utilizing SAS along with its SQL procedure and macro programming for basic statistical analyses.
+In this project, we are going to utilize SAS along with its embedded SQL procedure and macro programming for basic statistical analyses of US college tuitions.

 **Keywords**: SAS, SQL procedure, output delivery system, data wrangling, data visualization